What is Traveling in Basketball? The NBA Travel Rule and the Eurostep (with Video)

-Traveling is one of the most common -- and misunderstood -- rules in all of basketball.
-The travel rule is intended to prevent players from gaining an advantage by moving with the ball without dribbling.
+Traveling is one of the most common -- and misunderstood -- rules in the NBA and all of basketball.
+The traveling call is intended to prevent players from gaining an advantage by moving with the ball without dribbling.
 Traveling is a violation in basketball and is penalized by awarding the ball to the opposing team out of bounds closest to where the travel occurred.
+It is one of the most common fouls called by referees during a game, and many NCAA and NBA players have committed it throughout many games.

-The basic concept of traveling is based on the “pivot foot.”
-Once a player receives the ball or picks up his dribble, he is allowed to move one foot, while the other foot has to remain on the floor as a pivot foot.
+The basic concept of traveling is based on the “pivot foot”, which can be either the left foot or right foot.
+Once an offensive player receives the ball or picks up his dribble, he is allowed to move one foot, while the other foot has to remain on the floor as a pivot foot.
 This foot is allowed to rotate, as long as the ball of the foot remains on the floor at all times.
-A travel occurs when the player lifts the pivot foot and then returns it to the floor before releasing the ball on a pass or a shot.
-For instance, if a player receives a pass and jumps with both feet to attempt a shot and returns to floor without shooting, it is considered a travel.
+A travel occurs when the player lifts the pivot foot, taking a second step, and then returns it to the floor before releasing the ball on a pass or a shot.
+For instance, if a player receives a pass and jumps with both feet to attempt a shot and returns to the floor without shooting, it is considered a traveling violation by the refs.

 The jump stop rule is part of the traveling rule that allows a player to make a jump stop move, which can be useful when trying to change directions quickly.
 According to the traveling rule, if a player, while in possession of the ball, jumps off one foot, he may then land on two feet and use either one as the pivot foot or jump again off both feet before passing or shooting the ball.
 However, if the player jumps off one foot and then returns both feet to the floor at slightly different times, it is considered a travel, as the first foot would then be considered the pivot foot.